 Kratom use disorder is a medical condition.
 Physical dependence develops with regular use, especially with concentrated 7-OH products.
 Common signs include:

 If several of these apply, a professional evaluation can help clarify what is happening and what options exist.
-And if you’re reading this wondering whether what you’re experiencing is “bad enough” to warrant help — that question itself is often a sign.
+If you’re wondering whether it’s “bad enough” to warrant help, that uncertainty is common, and an evaluation will give you a straight answer.

 Kratom withdrawal is opioid-style withdrawal — uncomfortable, driven by real changes in brain chemistry, and rarely life-threatening in otherwise healthy adults.
 Because kratom alkaloids have a shorter half-life than many prescription opioids, the onset of withdrawal can be faster, especially for users of concentrated 7-OH products where peak symptoms can arrive within the first 24 hours.
 Medication-assisted treatment prevents withdrawal rather than forcing patients to endure it.